kstenerud/bo/README.md

 #### Build up test data for low level code.

+This sets output to hex, 2 digits per entry, then adds data using a bunch of different input types:

+  * Input 1.5 and 1.25 as 4-byte floats, big endian
+  * Input 1000, 2000, and 3000 as 2-byte integers, big endian (in decimal)
+  * Input ff, fe, and 7a as 1-byte integers (in hex)
+  * Input 10001011 as 1-byte integer (in binary)

+The result:

     $ bo -n oh1l2 Pc if4b 1.5 1.25 ii2b 1000 2000 3000 ih1 ff fe 7a ib1 10001011
     0x3f, 0xc0, 0x00, 0x00, 0x3f, 0xa0, 0x00, 0x00, 0x03, 0xe8, 0x07, 0xd0, 0x0b, 0xb8, 0xff, 0xfe, 0x7a, 0x8b